minima-global/MiniDAPP/docs/howToBuildMiniDapps.md

 ## What Next?

-Although `helloWorld.minidapp` is fit for purpose (it outputs "hello World!" (almost)), it doesn't actually interact with the Minima network.
-So the obvious next step is to do just that by investigating the Minima API.
+Although `helloWorld.minidapp` is fit for purpose (it outputs "Hello World!" (almost)), it doesn't actually interact with the Minima network.
+So the next step is to do just that by investigating the Minima API.
 A good way of seeing what's available there is to run the `terminal` MiniDapp  (which we created earlier when we ran `buildscript.sh`).
 Install that, load it, then type help:

 ![](./images/helloWorldTerminal.png)